Pašman: Geography

 The Kornati archipelago as seen from Pašman.

 With an area of 60 km2 and 70 km of indented coastline, it is one of the larger Croatian islands.
 It is connected to the island of Ugljan by the Ždrelac Bridge, and is separated from the mainland by the Pašman Channel, which in some places is only 2 km wide.
 It is also one of the islands closest to the mainland.
 It is located in the Zadar archipelago, between the cities of Zadar and Biograd at Sea.

 The Mediterranean climate has developed a rich world of flora and fauna, many species of medicinal and aromatic plants, and the seabed preserves all species of shellfish and fish of the Croatian Adriatic.

-The sea is clean, the beaches are pebble and rocky, with countless little docks.
+The sea is clean, the beaches are pebbled and rocky, with many little docks.
 Near Pašman, sea currents change every 6 hours and that is why the local sea is among the cleanest on the Adriatic.
 On the east side of the island you can swim among natural rocks with long stone plateaus and crystal clear sea.
 Most facilities are located directly by the sea and the beaches.